life-itself/second-renaissance/content/wiki/overview-mapping-efforts.md

 **Broader Ecosystem Mapping Efforts**
 1. Illuminate: Visualising the Field and Practice of Systems Change
-2. TODO - Meta-Tribes
+2. The Memetic Tribes of Culture War 2.0
-3. TODO - roote.co
+3. Building the Wisdom Age

 ## Second Renaissance Ecosystem Mapping Efforts
 ### A Mindset for the Anthropocene